-How to Submit an ECTD to the FDA11 August, 2017
+How to Submit an ECTD to the FDA With Ease1 May, 2020

 To market a drug or biological product in the United States, you must provide adequate information to the FDA demonstrating that the product is safe and effective for the conditions prescribed, recommended, or suggested in the proposed labeling for the product.